kfiras/pluralsight-camel-intro/README.md

 1. Download Tomcat 7 from http://tomcat.apache.org/
 2. Unzip the file to a directory on your hard drive
 3. In Eclipse, click the Window -> Preference menu and then select Server -> Runtime Environments from the Preferences popup
+4. You can search for "server" in the search box of the preferences popup
+5. Highlight "Runtime Environments" under "Server"
-4. Click the Add button.
+6. Click the Add button.
-5. Select Tomcat 7 and click next
+7. Select Tomcat 9.0 and click next
-6. Enter the installation directory you unzipped Tomcat to and click Finish
+8. Enter the installation directory you unzipped Tomcat to and click Finish

+## Adding a project to to Tomcat

+1. The "Servers" view in Eclipse is by default at the bottom part of the screen
+2. If you don't see "Servers", select Window -> Show View -> Servers
+3. Right click on Tomcat server and select "Add and Remove"
+4. Highlight project you want to add, click "Add" and click "finish"

 ### Apache ActiveMQ